PriyaKumari2002/Walmart-Sales-Data/README.md

 ```

 ---
 ## **Results and Insights**
 This section will include your analysis findings:

-- **Sales Insights**: Key categories, branches with highest sales, and preferred payment methods.
+**Sales Insights:** Key categories, branches with highest sales, and preferred payment methods.
-- **Profitability**: Insights into the most profitable product categories and locations.
+**Profitability:** Insights into the most profitable product categories and locations.
-- **Customer Behavior**: Trends in ratings, payment preferences, and peak shopping hours.
+**Customer Behavior:** Trends in ratings, payment preferences, and peak shopping hours.

 ---
 ## **Future Enhancements**
 Possible extensions to this project:

-- Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
+--Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-- Additional data sources to enhance analysis depth.
+--Additional data sources to enhance analysis depth.
-- Automation of the data pipeline for real-time data ingestion and analysis.
+--Automation of the data pipeline for real-time data ingestion and analysis.

 ---
 ## **Acknowledgments**

-- **Data Source**: Kaggle’s Walmart Sales Dataset
+**Data Source:** Kaggle’s Walmart Sales Dataset
-- **Inspiration**: Walmart’s business case studies on sales and supply chain optimization.
+**Inspiration:** Walmart’s business case studies on sales and supply chain optimization.